Army Special Operations Brigade

-The Army Special Operations Brigade, previously called the Specialised Infantry Group, is a formation of the British Army, initially created as a result of the Army 2020 Refine reorganisation, intended to train foreign forces.
+The Army Special Operations Brigade, previously called the Specialised Infantry Group, was a formation of the British Army, initially created as a result of the Army 2020 Refine reorganisation, intended to train foreign forces.
 Its name and role was adapted after the Defence in a Competitive Age reforms, to a unit that not only trains partner nations, but also fights alongside them in "complex high-threat environments".
+The brigade was disbanded in spring 2026 and its units assigned to Land Special Operations Force.

 History

 Specialised Infantry Group

 The group was formed to work alongside partner forces, a role which has similarities to that of the US Army Security Force Assistance Brigades.
 Officially formed in October 2017 with the 4th Battalion, The Rifles (4 Rifles) and Royal Scots Borderers, 1st Battalion, Royal Regiment of Scotland (1 Scots). in July 2018, the 2nd Battalion, Princess of Wales' Royal Regiment was added to the Group. and in January 2019, a fourth battalion, the 2nd Battalion, Duke of Lancaster's Regiment, was added and this was followed by the 3rd Battalion, The Royal Gurkha Rifles in 2020.

 In August 2017, Team 5 from B Company 1 Scots were the first team to deploy on operations under the Specialised Infantry Group.
 Being deployed to Somalia, training the Somalia National Army for their ongoing fight against Al-Shabaab.
 In February 2018, 4 Rifles deployed for the first time to Kuwait to work with the Kuwait Army and Kuwait National Guard.
 R Company, It also trained the Afghan Army and forces in Iraq and Afghanistan.
 In July 2018, C Company from the 2 PWRR was dispatched to Nigeria, where 1 Scots also trained the Nigerian Army for their fight against Boko Haram.